Creamy Homemade Nut and Seed Butter

 • Nut butter can be easily stored in a closed glass jar such as a mason jar.

-The best part of making nut butter at home is adding any and all of your favorite ingredients.
+Adding any of your favorite ingredients is the best part of making nut butter at home.
 So don’t limit yourself.
-Be creative and mix and match ingredients that you think would work well together.
+Be creative and mix and match ingredients you think would work well together.
 Here are a few of my favorite variations of nut butter.
 Feel free to try them out!

 • Almond, coconut, dark chocolate